Fixing mistakes in a new company. ASIC Form 492 – Request for correction

 Fixing a spelling error in the new company name

 Telephone ASIC, and find out the best way to proceed.
-ASIC may allow a For 492 to be lodged to correct this.
+ASIC may allow a Form 492 to be lodged to correct this.

 However, usually, a Change of Name is required.
-Sadly, ASIC charges you additional money to change a company name.
+Unfortunately, ASIC charges an additional fee to change a company name.

 Examples of common mistakes when registering a new company